zachfeldman/swabbathon-swabbers/README.md

 ### What is the point of this repo
 I was hoping that when people joined the registry, they provided some evidence so we can keep a list of all the kind people who joined, on GitHub.
-The format for posting will be as follows
+The format for posting will be as follows:
 ```
 Preferred name
 Date joined (in Mon DD, YYYY format)